-Summary of changes to OAR 436-010, Medical Services:
+Summary of proposed changes to OAR 436-010, Medical Services:

-- Amended rule 0220 incorporates a timeframe of 14 days for MCOs to provide a list of three providers willing to treat the worker within a reasonable period of time. - Amended rule 0240: - ➤ Clarifies "patients" as "workers." - > Incorporates a timeframe in which insurers and providers must respond to a request from workers or their representations for medical and payment records - Amended rule 0270: - Requires the insurer to inform the worker, their representative, and the provider whether the insurer approves a surgery within 45 days from the date the MCO pre-certified the surgery as medically appropriate; - Requires the insurer to inform worker, worker's attorney, and medical provider that they have 90 days to appeal the insurer's disapproval if the disapproval is for reasons other than appropriateness.
-If the insurer disagrees with the MCO's appropriateness decision, the insurer must appeal the MCO decision within 30 days as outlined in OAR 436-015-0110(4). - Amended rule 0290 includes revised language and formatting of a notice to workers, worker's attorney, and attending physician, effective October 1, 2024.
+- Amended rule 0220 incorporates a timeframe of 14 days for MCOs to provide a list of three providers willing to treat the worker within a reasonable period of time. - Amended rule 0240: - Clarifies "patients" as "workers." - Incorporates a timeframe in which insurers and providers must respond to a request from workers or their representations for medical and payment records - Amended rule 0270 requires the insurer to inform the worker, their representative, and the provider whether the insurer approves a surgery within 30 days from the date the MCO precertified the surgery as medically appropriate. - Amended rule 0290 includes revised language and formatting of a notice to workers, worker's attorney, and attending physician, effective October 1, 2024.
 The updated language and formatting is intended to make the notice easier to comprehend.

-Summary of changes to OAR 436-015, Managed Care Organizations (MCOs):
+Summary of proposed changes to OAR 436-015, Managed Care Organizations (MCOs):

-Amended rule 0030 incorporates a timeframe of 14 days for MCOs to provide a list of three providers within a category, three nurse practitioners, or three physician assistants willing to treat the workers within a reasonable amount of time.
+- Amended rule 0030 incorporates a timeframe of 14 days for MCOs to provide a list of three providers within a category, three nurse practitioners, or three physician assistants willing to treat the workers within a reasonable amount of time. - Amended rule 0110 includes revised language and formatting of notices to workers and other parties, effective October 1, 2024.
+The updated language and formatting is intended to make the notices easier to comprehend.